andrrowens/andrrowens/README.md

 # Hello! 👋

 My name's Andrew and I'm a Software Engineer from Denver.
-I recently graduated from Flatiron School's Full Stack Software Engineering program where I gained skills and experience using technologies including JavaScript, React, Ruby, Rails, SQL, HTML, and CSS.
-My mission now is to......
+I recently graduated from Flatiron School's Full Stack Software Engineering program and am open to new and exciting opportunities.

 ## Let's Connect